Bed Bug Control

 Once they’re inside, bed bugs are a plague upon many houses!
 Bed bugs can cause serious damage to the reputation of hotels by bringing discomfort and pain to customers.
 These tiny critters infiltrate homes through traveling – in alarm clocks, bedside tables, inside suitcases, and used furniture.
 They love to nest in beds and are extremely tough to get rid of, constantly evolving to become immune to treatment.
 The casing of bed bug eggs is almost impenetrable.
 It’s time to call the Flick experts for help!Get A Free Quote Now!

 Getting rid of bed bugs requires a thorough approach.
 We’ll help you eradicate them for good by applying either a pest control product or heat treatment.
 For a serious infestation, our K9 Bed Bug Detection Unit will do a sweep to ensure all infected areas have been detected – particularly useful for hospitality premises.

 Bed bugs and their eggs can’t survive temperatures over 46 degrees celsius.
-Flick’s bed bug heat treatments are chemical-free and can be completed in 24 hours.
-Heaters and fans are strategically positioned at key points in the room, with a technician onsite for 8 hours monitoring the treatment at 60 degrees celsius.
+For Commercial Properties Flick’s bed bug heat treatments are chemical-free and can be completed in 24 hours.
+Heaters and fans are strategically positioned at key points in the room, with a technician onsite for 8 hours monitoring the treatment at 60 degrees Celsius.

 A pest control product mist treatment usually supplements the heat treatment.
 Bed bugs are able to build up an immunity to insecticides, so often both are required, particularly for an advanced infestation.
 We also have a chemical/vacuuming/steam program which is very effective for smaller areas.